The dish that is perhaps the most easily found option for vegans, vegetarians or people following a halal or kosher diet is….

 🥩 “Gogi bbae juseyo.” “고기 빼 주세요” – Without meat please. 🍖

 🐟 “Saengseon ina haemul bbae juseyo.” “생선이나 해물 빼 주세요” – Without fish or seafood please. 🦐

 🥚 “Gyeran bbae juseyo.” 계란 빼 주세요” – Without the egg please. 🍳

 Another key ingredient of Bibimbap is the sauce.
 The classical sauce is Korean fermented Chili sauce (gochujang 고추장), which in some cases has been upgraded with pieces of beef (this is mostly the case in more expensive restaurants).
 At other times, you have a selection of different sauces to choose from.
 Beside chili sauce, I’ve encountered versions of Bibimbap which have been served alongside seasoned soy sauce (양념 간장), a mustard sauce (겨자소스) or even a sauce made from sesame seeds.

 In the large serving bowl, evenly mix the rice, toppings and sauce, which you add according to your personal taste.
 Ideally, chopsticks are used to stir everything, so that the rice grains are not mushed into a paste – but this takes more effort than simply using a spoon! 😆 The mixed rice is then eaten with a spoon.

 Where to find:

-Simple versions of Bibimbab can be found in even the smallest, most basic restaurants of Korea, the so-called bunsikjeom 분식점.
-There are restaurants, such as the brands Bon Bibimbab (본 비빔밥) or bibigo (비비고), which specialize in Bibimbab and thus offer a range of different versions.
-In general, there exists at least one Bibimbab option in any restaurant serving Korean food.
+Simple versions of Bibimbap can be found in even the smallest, most basic restaurants of Korea, the so-called bunsikjeom 분식점.
+There are restaurants, which specialize in Bibimbap and thus offer a range of different versions.
+In general, there exists at least one Bibimbap option in most restaurants serving Korean food.